April 27 in Indianapolis hockey history

 George Harrison: No, not the former Beatle.
 This George Harrison played 24 games as a defenseman for the inaugural Chiefs team in 1955-56, with five goals and 11 points.
 It was toward the end of a senior/minor pro career that spanned from 1945-57.
 A native of Winnipeg, he was born in 1923.

 Robert Polesello: Left wing for the Ice in 2011-12.
 He had 15 goals and 16 assists in 58 games, and also had a goal in five playoff contests.
 He played a season and a half at the University of Vermont, with seven goals and 17 points in 40 games, and then left the Catamounts partway through the 2013-14 season to join Kingston in the OHL, where he had a 38-point season in 48 games.
 He had 17 goals and 19 assists in 38 games for Kingston in 2014-15.
-He recently completed his freshman year at the University of Western Ontario, where he had four points in 11 games.
-A native of Bolton, Ontario, he is 23.
+He recently completed his sophomore year at the University of Western Ontario, where he has fo25r points in 37 games.
+A native of Bolton, Ontario, he is 24.

 Kyle Gibbons: Forward who played three games for the Fuel in 2014-15.
 Gibbons also played for the Wichita Thunder in the ECHL, as well as the Dundee Stars of Britain, in that season, his first full pro season.
 Gibbons played 2015-16 in the SPHL, where he had 31 goals and 61 points in 56 games for Fayetteville.
-A native of Westlake, Ohio, he is 25.
+He played 2016-17 in Germany, with 71 points in 45 games.
+A native of Westlake, Ohio, he is 26.